Nakedcalifornia/DragonDisk/README.md

 # DragonDisk
-A fast and powerful file manager for Amazon S3 compatible cloud storage services
+A fast and powerful file manager for Amazon S3 compatible cloud storage services.

+DragonDisk source code is private.